AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 regions <Exemption Region>` are in scope.
 See the :ref:`exemptions` section for more details on their use and effect on the output reports.

-If :option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered of-interest for the reported assessment, as well as the list of source files individually ignored with the ``Ignored_Source_Files`` project attribute and
+If :cmd-option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered of-interest for the reported assessment, as well as the list of source files individually ignored with the ``Ignored_Source_Files`` project attribute and